hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/playground-tutorial.md

 Now that transactions have successfully run, we should log out of the business network, ending up at the **My Business Network** screen where we started.

 1. In the upper-right of the screen is a button labelled **admin**.
 This lists your current identity, to log out, click **admin** to open the dropdown menu, and click **My Business Networks**.

+##Deploying a Business Network to a real Fabric.
+Using Playground locally, you can use connections to "Web Browser" which works in the browser local storage, or you can use Connections to a _real_ Fabric usually in a group called "hlfv1"

+If you are connecting to a _real_ Fabric, then you will likely have already created a Card for an identity with PeerAdmin and ChannelAdmin roles - this is often called PeerAdmin.
+This is the card that you use to Deploy and Update your network with Composer.

+When you are deploying your network to a _real_ Fabric there are additional fields to complete before you can click the **Deploy** button - you need to supply the details of the **Network Administrator**.

+Scroll to the bottom of the Deploy Screen to find **CREDENTIALS FOR NETWORK ADMINISTRATOR**.
+For a simple Development Fabric and many Test networks you can supply an ID and Secret.
+  Enrollment ID - admin
+  Enrollment Secret - adminpw

+When the ID and Secret are specified, you can click the **Deploy** button and resume the tutorial at Step Three.

+If you are working with a Custom or Production Fabric - contact your Fabric Administrator for details of the Network Administrator.

+##Updating a Business Network when connected to a real Fabric
+When you are using a _real_ Fabric and click **Deploy Changes** you will see an addition popup dialog asking you to specify an Installation Card and an Upgrade card from dropdown lists.
+Typically you specify the same PeerAdmin card as used to deploy the initial network.
+If you are uncertain, contact your Fabric Administrator.

+Select the cards, and click the **Upgrade** button.
+Note that on a real Fabric this can take a few minutes to complete.

+Resume the Tutorial at Step Eight.

 ## What next?